 If your organization is struggling or looking to improve, we recommend starting with an HR needs assessment.
 Although it is very common to follow recommendations and reviews, a platform that may have done a marvelous job for your colleagues may not be the right tool for you.

-After you capture your critical requirements, you are in a good position to evaluate your options, including determining if a professional employer organization (PEO) is a right fit for your organization’s needs.
+After you capture your critical requirements, you are in a good position to evaluate your options, including determining if a professional employer organization (PEO) is the right fit for your organization’s needs.
 When you are clear on your requirements and pick the tool that delivers that functionality, implementation starts.
 Once you make a decision, 30-90 days is needed for the system to be up and running.
 The timeframe would depend on the size of your team, current processes, and the selected system.

-While we can perform a needs assessment and platform implementation at any time of the year, a January 1st start date is ideal, particularly for systems that integrate with payroll.
+While our team can perform a needs assessment and platform implementation at any time of the year, a January 1st start date is ideal, particularly for systems that integrate with payroll.
 January lets you start fresh without needing to coordinate balances, taxes, and other yearly max accumulators between providers.
 You also avoid managing different vendors’ tax filing responsibilities, which may overlap when you make the change during the same calendar year.